-See how much parties and candidates spent on advertising and how much candidates got in donations for the 2011 General Election.
+See how much parties and candidates spent on advertising and how much candidates got in donations for the 2014 General Election.
 Some promoters also had to send us returns of their expenses.
-All dollar amounts include GST.

 See party expenses and donations

-A registered party could spend up to $1,065,000 on election advertising, plus $25,000 for each electorate the party contested by standing a candidate.
+A registered party could spend up to $1,091,000 on election advertising if they contested the party vote, plus $25,700 for each electorate the party contested by standing a candidate.

-We allocated money to registered parties to spend on broadcast advertising.
+We allocated money to registered parties to spend on broadcast advertising and allocated time for their opening and closing addresses.

-Registered parties must also file a return of their donations every year.
+Registered parties must also file a return of their donations and loans every year.

 See candidate expenses and donations